 Bowery Farming is known for its sleek packaged lettuces and mixed greens.
 The company recently raised $300 million in a Series C round.
 It’s the largest private fundraising round for an indoor farming company.
 Demand for sustainable produce is surging, so the round was timely.
 As a result, Bowery’s value is about $2.3 billion.
 It is the largest vertical farming company in the United States.

 Bowery Farming has a network of smart indoor farms.
 It uses an innovative system that stacks crops vertically, so it maximizes space.
 In addition, it uses industrial spaces just outside cities.
 Because it grows produce indoors, it can deliver locally grown produce with less waste and miles traveled.

-Based in New York, Bowery Farming was founded in 2015 with a strong commitment to environmental sustainability.
-Every seed used is pollutant and pesticide free.
-Unlike outdoor farming, Bowery’s modern indoor farming operations protect from unreliable weather and crops can grow year-round.
-The company relies on efficient use of vertical space.
-A farm yields 100 times more produce in the same amount of space.
+Based in New York, Bowery Farming was founded in 2015.
+The company is committed to environmental sustainability.
+Every seed used is pollutant- and pesticide-free.
+Its modern indoor farming operations protect crops from unreliable weather.
+This helps crops grow year-round.
+Their vertical farms yield 100 times more produce than a traditional farm plot that is the same size.

 Bowery Farming OS